odota/core/README.md

             * `buildSets`.
 Update sets of players based on DB/Redis state.
                 * Rebuilds the sets of tracked players, donated players, and signed-in players by querying DB/Redis and saves them under keys in Redis.
                 * It also creates Redis keys for parsers/retrievers by reading config.
 Could be extended later to query from a service discovery server.
-            * `serviceDiscovery.getRetrievers`.
-This iterates over the list of retrievers stored in Redis and queries them.
-                * This includes the list of players who have a tracker as a friend, and the list of bots to offer to users.
-                * In Redis, we store a mapping of the user's account ID to the retriever that hosts the tracker (since the MMR can only be fetched from that tracker).
             * Used to `updateNames`, which requested Steam personanames for 100 users on a timed interval.
 We currently aren't updating names in the background.
             * Used to process API calls created by `updateNames`.
     * `scanner`: Reads the Steam sequential API to find the latest matches to add/parse.